-As written, this chicken adobo recipe is simply low FODMAP; however, it can be easily made gluten-free, low carb, keto, Paleo and/or Whole30 by doing the following:
+As written, this chicken adobo recipe is simply low FODMAP; however, it can be easily made gluten-free, low carb, and keto, by doing the following:

-- Gluten-free - use tamari or coconut aminos instead of soy sauce.
+- Gluten-free - use tamari sauce instead of soy sauce.

 - Low carb / Keto - this recipe is already fairly low carb and might even be considered Keto by some, but can be made even lower in carbs by omitting some of the leeks after cooking.
 This allows the leeks to infuse the sauce in flavor but then gets rid of much of the carb content.
 I typically remove about half of the leeks after cooking.